L9otus/DATA550_final_project_iris/README.md

 cd DATA550_final_project_iris
 ```

-Step 2 (run one of the following):
+Step 2 (select one of the following):

  - For Windows users:
 ```bash